 In 2004, the Organization began occupying approximately 7,200 square feet of donated office space at the Center's facility located at 702 West California Avenue, Vista, California.
-Estimated fair market value of the donated facilities in each of the years ended 2021 and 2020 was \$129,600.
+Estimated fair market value of the donated facilities for the years ended 2022 and 2021, respectively, was \$129,600.
 Due to the elimination of intercompany transactions during the consolidation process, the rent accrual and expense are not reflected in the consolidated financial statements.